Uncertainty Quantification via Neural Posterior Principal Components: Comparison to posterior samplers

 \section{Comparison to posterior samplers}

-In Figure~\ref{fig:appendix-barplots-comparison}, we plot the comparison from Table~\ref{pc-comparison} using \(K=5\) PCs as bar plots.
+In Figure~\ref{fig:appendix-barplots-comparison}, we plot representative comparisons from Table~\ref{pc-comparison} using \(K=5\) PCs as bar plots.
 The error bars signify a \(95\%\) confidence interval constructed using the standard error of the mean.
 Note that in all tested experiments, NPPC achieved comparable results within the confidence interval of the respective baseline.
 Moreover, for the task of noisy super-resolution, we observe that only 5 PCs are not enough to capture a significant portion of the error norm (neither by NPPC nor by DDRM~\citep{kawar2022denoising}).
 On the other hand, for the task of inpainting, both NPPC and RePaint \citep{lugmayr2022repaint} were able to span a significant portion of the error.
 To gain a better insight into this phenomenon, in Fig.~\ref{fig:appendix-residual-err-norm} we plot the fraction of residual error variance against the number of PCs using the posterior samples of DDRM and RePaint.
+These plots were generated by computing PCA on 100 samples from DDRM and RePaint for each input image.
 The result suggests that for the task of noisy super-resolution, the error covariance has a wider spread, and the decay rate is significantly slower than for inpainting.
 For example, using \(K=10\) PCs, the fraction of unexplained variance for super-resolution is \(\approx 0.8\) compared to \(\approx 0.4\) for inpainting.
 This result is not surprising as the optimal number of PCs \(K\) is task-dependent and is expected to vary based on the complexity of the posterior.
 To better exemplify this point, in appendix~\ref{app:colorization} we demonstrate the result of NPPC on the task of (face) image colorization.